marksmithson/mark.smithson.me/blog/2021-08-27/index.md

  The approach I take is to call the external services through [Gateways](https://martinfowler.com/articles/gateway-pattern.html).
 Integration tests of the Gateway would verify that the service behaves as I expect for my use cases.
 I then mock the Gateway when testing the rest of the system.

+Source code for the post can be found here https://github.com/marksmithson/jest-mocking-patterns